January 13, 2023 •David Blauzvern

 Common Merger and Acquisition Options

 To illustrate, let's explore three typical private company transactions: strategic sales, private equity (PE) deals, and leveraged ESOPs.
-Each carries its own unique attributes, pros, and cons.
+Each carries its own unique pros, cons, financial benefits, and tax implications.
 While "perfect fit" is an elusive M&A concept, certain options may offer greater situational utility.
 With that in mind, we'll also look at each strategy through the lens of common priorities among a company's shareholder priorities.

 When business owners envision a mergers and acquisitions exit, this option is usually top of mind.
 Generally speaking, a larger player or deep-pocketed upstart is the acquiring company.
 They will purchase a target company to gain assets, product lines, intellectual property, customers, and/or sales territory.

 - An acquisition deal is a widely understood process

 - Transaction valuations may exceed fair market value (FMV)

 - Strategic buyers often have a greater appreciation of market dynamics and nuances